linewelder-old/clox/README.md

   chunk, a chunk being for example a function.
 This implentation on the other hand supports up to 2^24 of them.

+- Up to 2^24 local variables in scope at the same time

+  The original implementation only allows for up to 256.

 - Infinite stack capacity

   The stack grows to accomodate all the values pushed to it.